lborg019/alain.xyz/packages/portfolio/blog/modern-graphics-apis/index.md

 | DirectX | `ID3D12Device` |
 | Metal | `MTLDevice` |

-A device gives you access to the inner functions of the API, such as creating graphics data structures.
+A **Device** gives you access to the inner functions of the API, such as creating graphics data structures.

 ```cpp
 // ❎ DirectX